GazPrash/TinyAPI/readme.md

 - **Flexible Routing**: Define your API endpoints and handle them with custom logic.

-- **Support for Various Data Types**: Send and receive JSON, text data, and even images.
+- **Support for Various Data Types**: Send and receive JSON, text data, audio and images.

 - **Ongoing Improvements**: We are actively working on making Tiny API multi-threaded for better concurrency and responsiveness.